 Portrait returns after its history is traced to Oxburgh Hall

 National Trust curators are always looking for objects that have ‘escaped’ from the historic houses in their care.
 These objects sometimes turn up at auctions and sometimes those tracing their provenance get in touch.
-This week we were delighted to see the return of one such item to Oxburgh Hall, Anna Forrest, Oxburgh's Curator, reveals the story...
+In 2015 we were delighted to see the return of one such item to Oxburgh Hall, Anna Forrest, Oxburgh's Curator, reveals the story...

 The Lost Portrait